academe/omnipay-mpay24/README.md

 }
 ```

-After 3D Secure is completed, you will be returned to the `/complete` endpoint:
+After 3D Secure is completed, you will be returned to the `/complete` endpoint
+where you need to fetch the results of the transation:

 ```
 use Omnipay\Mpay24\Redirect;